College of the North Atlantic

 This program is currently undergoing a program review, which will result in some courses being changed and/or re-sequenced.

 The Computing Systems Engineering Technology (Co–op) program prepares students for the field of scientific and engineering computing.
-A combination of programming theory and practice, networking, and electronics ensures the graduate will be prepared to work in the emerging fields of cloud computing and mobile device application development such as smart phones and tablets.
+A combination of programming theory and practice, networking, and electronics ensures the graduate will be prepared to work in the fields of cloud computing and mobile device application development, as well as develop the foundation for the emerging fields of machine learning and Big Data.
 Graduates will obtain theoretical foundations as well as practical hands on experience with analog electronics, digital systems, including logic, microprocessor interfacing, and embedded microcontrollers and applications.
 Students will work with mobile devices, robotic systems, and wireless control.
 Specialized skills in the software stream include, but will not be limited to, object-oriented programming, databases, networking, and modern web technologies.
+Graduates of this three year program receive the Diploma of Computing Systems Engineering Technology (Co-op).

 Graduates completing this program are automatically eligible for membership in the Association of Engineering Technicians and Technologists of Newfoundland and Labrador (AETTNL), as well as any similar association in Canada.